pereznetworks/Library-Manager/README.md

               "node --inspect ./bin/www"

-              can use node.js chrome browser developer tools
+              can use with node.js chrome browser developer tools

        then make your own changes to the code